twilio-professional-services/flex-project-template/README.md

 ![alt text](scripts/screenshots/github-secrets.png)

 6. Login into Flex and make sure in the admin panel, the version of flex you are using meets the minimal version allowed by the plugin
-7. _Optionally_ navigate to the flex console and enable the [Flex dialpad](https://console.twilio.com/us1/develop/flex/manage/voice?frameUrl=%2Fconsole%2Fflex%2Fvoice%3Fx-target-region%3Dus1)
+7. _Optionally_ navigate to the flex console and enable the [Flex dialpad](https://console.twilio.com/us1/develop/flex/manage/voice?frameUrl=%2Fconsole%2Fflex%2Fvoice%3Fx-target-region%3Dus1) (this is required for some features)
 8. Navigate over to github actions of your repository and select the environment you want to deploy, then run the workflow.
     - this will deploy the four assets to your environment with the default features enabled, See [Feature library Information](#feature-library-information) for further details of whats enabled by default.
     - serverless-functions will auto-identify any missing environment variables for the default features.
 It is recommended you populate the [environment variables](/serverless-functions/) for each account and manage config in version control at a later date to remove any ambiguity.